kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/02-short-link-app/02-meth-pub-sub/08-building-real-world-method.md

 });
 ```

-This should should you what happens when a Method throws an error
+This should show you what happens when a Method throws an error

 <details>
   <summary>Solution</summary>